 Hütter enjoyed a playing career spanning 18 years, spent entirely in his native Austria.
 The midfielder represented Linzer, Altach, Grazer and Kapfenberger, but it’s his seven-year stint with Austria Salzburg which stands out.
 He won three Austrian Bundesliga titles, the Supercup and reached the 1993/94 UEFA Cup final with the capital outfit he would later coach under their Red Bull moniker.

 Hütter, who earned 14 senior international caps for Austria, scored against Frankfurt during Salzburg’s run to the UEFA Cup final, where they lost 2-0 to Inter Milan over two legs.
-He returned to the club as coach in 2018, after honing his craft with the Salzburg youths and reserves, Altach, Grödig - whom he steered to top-flight promotion - and Young Boys.
+He returned to the club as first-team coach in 2014, after honing his craft with the Salzburg youths and reserves, Altach and Grödig, whom he steered to top-flight promotion.
 He won a domestic double in his only season in charge of the RB Salzburg pros in 2014/15, and helped Young Boys to their first Swiss Super League title since 1986 in 2017/18.